RediSearch/RediSearch/docs/commands/ft.create.md

     * **SORTABLE**

-        Numeric, tag (not supported with JSON) or text attributes can have the optional SORTABLE argument that allows the user to later [sort the results by the value of this attribute](/redisearch/reference/sorting) (this adds memory overhead so do not declare it on large text attributes).
+        Numeric, tag (not supported with JSON) or text attributes can have the optional SORTABLE argument.
+As the user [sort the results by the value of this attribute](/redisearch/reference/sorting), they will be available with very low latency. (this adds memory overhead so do not declare it on large text attributes).

     * **UNF**